Sarah MacDonald's

 Field Sessions with Wild West Works

-These one-to-one field sessions are designed for people who want space to create, explore and reconnect with their creativity in the wild landscape of West Penwith.
+These field sessions are for people who want space to explore, to experiment, and to reconnect with their practice in a calm, supportive environment.

-Group workshops can be joyful, but they can also be noisy - creatively and mentally, these field sessions are designed to be different.
+Group workshops can be joyful, but they can also be noisy, creatively and mentally.

 This is your time, your pace, your process.

-With my full attention and guidance, we work with the landscape, the weather and the materials, allowing creativity to unfold naturally, without interruption or pressure.
+With my full attention, we work with the landscape, the weather, and the materials, allowing things to unfold naturally, without pressure or expectation.

-Whether you're completely new to painting, feeling stuck in your practice, or simply craving time outdoors with your creativity, these sessions create the space for that shift to happen.
+Whether you’re new to painting, feeling stuck, or simply craving time outdoors with your work, these sessions offer space for something to shift.

 More about why Sarah believes these field sessions are so important as part of her work